-Paul S. Welsh is a passionate veteran who vividly remembers his time in the Army during the Korean war.
+Paul S. Welsh is a passionate veteran who vividly remembers his time in the United States Army during the Korean war.
 When he joined the Army in 1948, he did not know what to expect before heading to Japan and then Korea.
 He describes a situation where he made a decision that still bothers him today involving Korean civilians.
-He also shares how important his time in Korea was and how it sticks with him.
-Paul Welsh’s emotion is intertwined with his descriptions.
+He shares how important his time in Korea was and how it sticks with him.
+His emotion is intertwined with his descriptions.

 Dealing with Guilt

 Paul Welsh describes a time when he had to make a difficult decision.
-A woman and a young boy were on a bridge with a wagon that was carrying a hidden weapon.
-When the woman opened fire, Paul Welsh ordered his men to fire on them- a decision with which he still struggles with today.
+He recalls a woman and a young boy were on a bridge with a wagon that was carrying a hidden weapon.
+He explains that when the woman opened fire, he ordered his men to fire on them--a decision he still struggles with today.

 "Korea is Special to Me"

-In this short clip, Paul Welsh states that Korea is special to him because he shed his blood there.
+Paul Welsh states that Korea is special to him because he shed his blood there.
 It is apparent that there are a lot of emotions intertwined in his memories.
-Like with many veterans, the time in Korea had a lasting impact on Paul Welsh.
+Like with many veterans, the time in Korea had a lasting impact on him.

 [Beginning of Recorded Material]